Skip to main content

 If you are arriving in Salem via Amtrak or Greyhound, your best bet is to utilize Lyft and Uber.

-Each day, we will meet all participants in the hotel lobby for a guided walk to campus.
-We will also guide participants back to The Grand at the end of each day.
+Each day, we will meet all participants in the lobby of Shepherd Hall to be guided around campus.
+We will also guide participants back to Shepherd Hall at the end of each day.

 • What meals are included?